orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 * **Administrators** are responsible for the configuration of Orthanc and for the management of the collections of medical images (referred to as "projects").
-It is up to the administrators to upload the DICOM resources, to create the projects, to dispatch the images among the different projects, and to associate projects with instructors and learners.
+It is up to the administrators to **upload the DICOM resources**, to create the projects, to dispatch the images among the different projects, and to associate projects with instructors and learners.
 To this end, administrators have full access to the administrative interface of the Education plugin, to the configuration of all of the projects, as well as to both :ref:`Orthanc Explorer <orthanc-explorer>` and :ref:`Orthanc Explorer 2 <orthanc-explorer-2>`.

-* **Standard users** represent either instructors (teachers) or learners (students).
-These users cannot modify the configuration of the platform, upload medical images, or distribute images across projects.
+* **Standard users** represent either instructors or learners.
+These users *cannot* modify the configuration of the platform, upload medical images, or distribute images across projects.
 Instructors can modify project-specific settings based on their pedagogical objectives, such as controlling project visibility or selecting which viewers are available for a given project.
 A user may act as an instructor in certain projects and as a learner in others.
-For this reason, the "teacher vs. learner" terminology is avoided, as it implies a fixed role for each user.
+For this reason, the "teacher vs. student" terminology is avoided, as it implies a fixed role for each user.

 * **Guest users** are users who are not authenticated by the platform.
 They behave like learners but can only access projects